 Developed for Texas Legend Foods, the Native Texan brand has something for everybody.
 It has included (at one time or another) as many as 15 salsas, 5 varieties of queso, 6 BBQ sauces, 3 different beans dips, and a handful of other specialty and seasonal products.
 Each label features carefully crafted romance copy in a plain-spoken and uniquely Texan voice, developed exclusively for this brand.
 Each description's type is meticulously set to reinforce the copy's cadence and character.
-A 'poster' style transforms text passages beyond the predictable paragraph and makes the layout itself the visual heart and soul.
+A 'poster' style transforms text passages beyond the predictable paragraph and makes the layout itself the visual heart and soul of this brand.
 If you're not hungry yet, you should probably adjust your screen.

 Photos by Adam Voorhes.